 Terms and restrictions apply.

 Chase has been offering a series of special bonuses to attract new cardholders.
-At the moment, Chase Freedom offers new customers a way to earn a $100 bonus after spending $500 on purchases in the first three months from account opening.
-You can also earn a $25 Bonus after you add your first authorized user and make a purchase within this same 3-month period.
+At the moment, Chase Freedom® offers new customers a way to get a $150 bonus after spending $500 on purchases in your first three months from account opening.

 American Express® Premier Rewards Gold Card